68th Hiko Sentai (68th Flying Regiment)

-On December 22, 1943 scrambled from Boram Airfield to intercept B-25s escorted by P-38 Lightnings from the 80th Fighter Squadron attacking the Wewak and the 15th Resupply Convoy were unloading in Wewak Harbor.
+On December 22, 1943 scrambled Boram Airfield near Wewak to intercept B-25s escorted by P-38 Lightnings from the 80th Fighter Squadron striking Wewak and the 15th Resupply Convoy were unloading in Wewak Harbor.
 Also intercepting were Ki-43 Oscars from the 59th Sentai.
 Lost was Ki-61 pilot Motoyama and Ki-61 pilot Tahata (WIA, survived).

 On January 16, 1944 took off on a fighter sweep and strafing mission against Nadzab Airfield led by Major Kiyoshi Mimura.
 Intercepted by P-40s and P-38s three pilots are lost: Major Kiyoshi Mimura (MIA), Sgt Masaru Kawamoto (MIA) and W/O Takashi Noguchi (POW).

 The unit motif was a triangular stylized "6 in V" marking on the tail.
-Sentai Hombu (Headquarters) was blue outlined in white, 1st Chutai white with red outline, 2nd Chutai red with white outline and 3rd Chutai yellow with white outline.
+The first version of the motif had a larger stylized "6" with Sentai Hombu (Headquarters) blue, 1st Chutai white, 2nd Chutai red and 3rd Chutai yellow.
+The second version of the motif had a more narrow stylized "6" with Sentai Hombu (Headquarters) blue outlined in white, 1st Chutai white with red outline, 2nd Chutai red with white outline and 3rd Chutai yellow with white outline.

 68th Sentai Aircraft Wrecks